Home About

 I tend to question common beliefs regularly.

 I see productive disagreement as an excellent tool for growth and excellence in a field where absolute truths rarely exist.
-Even when I disagree with others, I admit that they have valid points.
+Even when I disagree with others, I admit they have valid points.

 I don’t brag about my accomplishments.